ijh165/StreamlinedGradingSystem/README.md

 3) Execute 'Init__SysAdmin.sql' (this sql script inserts one system admin data into the Account table as you would need at least one system admin to login and create accounts)

-4) Go to 'SGS' folder
+4) Go to 'src' folder

 5) Open 'SGS.pro' (using QtCreator IDE)